 (iii) any conditions necessary to ensure that, when put to the use for which it was designed and tested, it will be safe and without risk to health.

-Penalty: $22 000.
+Penalty: a fine of $22 000.

 (2) A manufacturer of any substance that the manufacturer knows or ought reasonably to expect will be used by members of the workforce engaged in a petroleum operation or geothermal energy operation must take all reasonably practicable steps —